Rethinking Supply Chain Planning: A Generative Paradigm

+Building upon the redefinition of supply chain planning, it is imperative to recalibrate the operational workflow to align with this conceptual shift.
+While the proposed paradigm emphasizes an interactive and integrated nature, this recalibration does not imply collapsing the workflow into a monolithic or undifferentiated black box.
+Conversely, contemporary supply chain operations, characterized by data-rich and high-velocity environments, require the rigorous decomposition of planning activities into discrete stages to effectively facilitate end-to-end coordination.
+Crucially, these stages operate within a unified cognitive environment, facilitating continuous feedback, adaptation, and symbiotic collaboration between human decision-makers and intelligent agents.

-In the context of e-commerce supply chain management, we redefine the concept of \textit{planning} as a closed-loop, multi-stage process that spans from data preparation to execution monitoring and corrective adjustments.
-Specifically, a complete planning workflow consists of the following five stages:
+Within the context of e-commerce supply chain management, we reconfigure planning as a closed-loop, multi-stage cycle that encompasses the entire lifecycle from data synthesis to execution monitoring and adaptive correction.
+Specifically, a holistic planning workflow comprises the following integrated stages:

-\begin{enumerate} \item \textbf{Data Acquisition}: Collecting and integrating relevant operational data, including actual sales, sales plans, and purchase-sales-inventory (PSI) plans.
-This ensures that planning is grounded in reliable, up-to-date business signals.

-\item \textbf{Plan Formulation}: Generating initial sales and PIS plans, followed by structured plan decomposition.
-This stage translates high-level business objectives into actionable and department-specific operational targets.

-\item \textbf{Plan Execution}: Aligning procurement with sales forecasts, updating purchase orders, and dynamically adjusting ordering parameters.
-This ensures the operational feasibility and implementability of the plan.